achung89/react-futures/API_REFERENCE.md

 ###### RETURNS

-future object (intanceof `FutureObjectCache`): a future with the same interface as an object.
+future object (instanceof `FutureObjectCache`): a future with the same interface as an object.
 All property lookups will suspend.

 #### Instance methods